MeepMoop/kanervacoding/README.md

 # Kanerva Coding

-[Kanerva coding](http://incompleteideas.net/book/ebook/node88.html#SECTION04234000000000000000) is a coarse coding method that distributes *prototypes*  across the state space, and uses them to produce binary feature vectors for for points in a continuous space..
+[Kanerva coding](http://incompleteideas.net/book/ebook/node88.html#SECTION04234000000000000000) is a coarse coding method that distributes *prototypes*  across the state space, and uses them to produce binary feature vectors for for points in a continuous space.
 This implementation is a variant that uses the L∞ distance metric, and activates the *k*-nearest prototypes to the input.

 # Dependencies